A Plant-Based Nutrition Prescription for your DSMES Program

 This recording of an online presentation is a knowledge-based learning activity.

-Meghan Jardine, MS, MBA, RDN, LD, CDE
+Meghan Jardine, MS, MBA, RDN, LD, CDCES

 Associate Director of Diabetes Nutrition Education